6 Questions to Ask When Hiring a Commercial Real Estate Content Writer for Your Firm

 The 6 Essential Questions to Ask Your Potential CRE Content Writer

 Finding the right commercial real estate content writer is more than hiring someone who can write.
 You need an expert who deeply understands the industry and can position you as a thought leader.
-Here are 6 essential questions to ask a content writer you’re considering for your CRE firm.

-When you're hiring a writer for real estate investing content, you want to see that they have real estate investing content samples.
 General real estate writing samples or property descriptions do not prove that they understand the investment side of real estate.

-So you need to dig deeper to find samples that show that they can write on complex financial concepts, analyze markets, and explain the legal regulations specific to real estate investing.
+So you need to dig deeper to find samples that show that they can write on complex financial concepts, analyze markets, and explain the legal regulations specific to commercial real estate investing.
 This is a critical step in assessing the work of a content writer in this specialized field.

 Green flags: The writer must have samples on real estate investing.
 Much better if they have commercial real estate investing samples that touch on topics like commercial real estate asset classes, investment concepts (such as core, core plus, and value add), and industry trends.
 It should also show their ability to break down complex investment topics into simple, understandable formats.